 Is Qa a Valid Scrabble Word?

 Let's get the bad news out of the way.
-To the frustration of quality assurance professionals and mystical students of Hebrew scripture alike, "qa" is not a playable word in Scrabble.
+To the frustration of quality assurance professionals and mystical students of Hebrew scripture alike, "qa" is not a playable word in Scrabble (or Words With Friends either).
 Don't lose hope!
 You have lots of Scrabble words with "qa" you can play.
 Remember, Scrabble takes two-letter words very seriously (and rightly so).
 They only got around to adding "ok" in 2018.
 There may be hope for "qa" yet.

 In the meantime, stay on top of your game with these winning Scrabble words containing "qa" you can play.